 - They will display all possible items (e.g. a 'Colour' filter will display all possible colours for all products), regardless of the products displayed in the table.
 This means that some filter choices may not be applicable to certain products in your table.
 If you are concerned about this then we recommend creating a unique attribute or taxonomy for the products in each table on your site, and only display filter dropdowns for the attributes/taxonomies relating to these products.

 - The search box works differently - instead of searching the contents of the table, the search box above the table looks within the product name, SKU, short and long description for the product (regardless of whether these are present as columns in the table).
-The search box does not look in any other columns of the table, such as attributes, custom fields, taxonomies, etc. when using lazy load.
-If you want to search by other data then we recommend one of the following workarounds:
+The search box does not look in any other columns of the table, such as attributes, custom fields, taxonomies, etc. If you want to search by other data then we recommend one of the following workarounds:

-- Add the information to the name or long description fields so that it will be searchable in lazy load.
-For example, if your product is called ‘T-Shirt’ and the attribute is ‘Black’ then you can add the title to something like ‘T-Shirt – Black’.
-Please note that the search box will still look in the name and product description fields even if these aren’t columns in your product table.
+- Add the information to the product name, SKU, short and long description fields so that it will be searchable in lazy load.
+For example, if your product is called 'T-Shirt' and the attribute is 'Black' then you can use the word 'Black' in the short description.
+Please note that the search box will still look in the product name, SKU, short and long description fields even if these aren't columns in your product table.

 - If you want people to be able to find products by category, tag, custom taxonomies, attributes or variations, then you can list these as filter dropdowns above the table instead of using the search box.

-- Table sorting is limited - your users can only click on a column header to sort the table by ID, name, price, reviews or date.
+- Table sorting is limited - your users can only click on a column header to sort the table by ID, name, price, reviews, or date.
 The

 sort_byoption is also limited - please see the sort_by documentation for details.